keostrife/babyNode/README.md

 1. First CLIENT and SERVER have to establish a successful connection,

-2. SERVER will than generate javascript code for browser and routed it into an URL (Ex: localhost:8080/this/is/a/very/secured/path/jquery.js)
+2. SERVER will than generate javascript code for browser and route it into an URL (Ex: localhost:8080/this/is/a/very/secured/path/jquery.js)

 3. SERVER notify CLIENT to import the javascript code and provide the routed URL